python-pillow/Pillow/README.rst

 Platform support
 ----------------

 Current platform support for Pillow.
-Binary distributions are contributed for each release on a volunteer basis.
-But the source should compile everywhere platform support is listed.
+Binary distributions are contributed for each release on a volunteer basis, but the source should compile everywhere platform support is listed.
+In general, we aim to support all current versions of Linux, OS X, and Windows.

 ..
 Note:: Contributors please test on your platform, edit this document and send a pull request